flgkd/integer-linear-programming-notes/notes/07-lagrangian-relaxation-and-duality.md

 3. The Lagrangian dual maximizes the dual function to obtain the best bound in the chosen family of relaxations.
 4. The dual function is concave even when the primal problem is nonconvex or integer, so the Lagrangian dual is a convex optimization problem.
 5. Weak duality always holds, but a positive duality gap may remain for integer programs.
-6. If a Lagrangian minimizer is primal-feasible and satisfies complementary slackness with optimal multipliers, zero duality gap and primal optimality follow.
+6. If a Lagrangian minimizer is primal-feasible and satisfies complementary slackness with its multiplier vector, zero duality gap and primal-dual optimality follow.
 7. Lagrangian Relaxation is different from LP relaxation because it can retain integrality and combinatorial structure inside the remaining set $X$.
 8. The choice of relaxed constraints determines both the difficulty of the subproblem and the strength of the bound.
 9. The dual function is usually nondifferentiable, so subgradient or bundle-type methods are commonly used to optimize the multipliers.